The 59 Seconds That Annoyed Me

 automatic startup on boot with systemctl --user enable veille-daemon.

-On this project, crypto-veille.timer is a legacy example:
+crypto-veille.timer is a legacy example:

 # crypto-veille.service